actions/actions-runner-controller/docs/detailed-docs.md

 ## People

-`actions-runner-controller`(ARC) is an open-source project currently developed and maintained in collaboration with maintainers @mumoshu and @toast-gear, various [contributors](https://github.com/actions-runner-controller/actions-runner-controller/graphs/contributors), and the [awesome community](https://github.com/actions-runner-controller/actions-runner-controller/discussions), mostly in their spare time.
+`actions-runner-controller` is an open-source project currently developed and maintained in collaboration with maintainers @mumoshu and @toast-gear, various [contributors](https://github.com/actions-runner-controller/actions-runner-controller/graphs/contributors), and the [awesome community](https://github.com/actions-runner-controller/actions-runner-controller/discussions), mostly in their spare time.

 If you think the project is awesome and it's becoming a basis for your important business, consider [sponsoring us](https://github.com/sponsors/actions-runner-controller)!